 - Central Park Avenue was never renamed despite the fact that Central Park was renamed Garfield Park way back in 1869.

 - The east-west Hubbard Street used to be called Austin Avenue, despite the north-south Austin Avenue also being located on the far west side.
-In River North, it was known as Michigan Street; this was when Michigan Avenue was still called Lincoln Park Boulevard.
+In River North, it was known as Michigan Street; this was when Michigan Avenue north of the river was still called Pine Street (and Lincoln Park Boulevard near Chicago Avenue).
 The Northwest cornerstone at Hubbard and Wells reads "Michigan".